 - Visiting other venues requires longer hours and rehearsals are occasionally conducted at these venues.
 Members are advised several months in advance of all rehearsals and concerts so that arrangements can be made.
 Travel to venues outside of Sheffield is provided, free of charge.

 We have cancelled all live rehearsals for the time being, due to the coronavirus pandemic.
-We are, however, rehearsing via Zoom every week – a new and interesting experince, not quite the same as singing together but we are enjoying the chance to be together and to learn great music.
+We are, however, rehearsing via Zoom every week – a new and interesting experience which is not quite the same as singing together, but we are enjoying the chance to be together virtually and to learn great music.
 We were also able to rehearse in Wesley Hall Crookes, where groups of 30 of us rehearsed live while everyone else attended via Zoom.
 We hope to be back to normal live rehearsals from 7th September 2021.